linhunix/lnxmcp/docs/api/files/Func.php.txt

  * @param  mixed $path if is need
  * @param  mixed $ext with out the '.'
  *
- * @return any json object converted
+ * @return any json object converted as array
  */
 function lnxGetJsonFile($file, $path = "", $ext = "")
 {